Jean-Bertholat/Bibliometric_Analysis/README.md

 - [VosViewer Online](https://app.vosviewer.com/)

 ## Figures
-Some figures that illustrate some ideas presented in the document but that was not important enough to be included in the document
+Some figures that illustrates some ideas presented in the document but that was not important enough to be included in the document

 # Contributions